observability-lab-cse/observability-lab-workshop/03-add-basic-observability-instrumentation/README.md

 If you have not completed previous sections, follow these steps:
 - Check out this branch [`section/03-add-basic-observability-instrumentation`](https://github.com/observability-lab-cse/observability-lab/tree/section/03-add-basic-observability-instrumentation).
-- Copy the `.env.example` file into a new file named `.env`, and update this new file with your values.
+- Copy the `.env.example` file into a new file named `.env`, and update this new file with your values (`ENV_PROJECT_NAME` may contain only alpha numeric characters and must be between 5 and 50 characters).
+- Run `source .env` to set environment variables.
 - Run the command `make` from the root repository folder.
 </details>